sparrowwallet/frigate/README.md

 ## Motivation

-[BIP0352](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki) has proposed that light clients use compact block filters to scan for UTXOs received to a Silent Payments address.
+[BIP 352](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki) has proposed that light clients use compact block filters to scan for UTXOs received to a Silent Payments address.
 However, this introduces two significant problems:

 The first is one of data gravity.